audi4avik/Workday/README.md

 - Shift Claim for Current Week
 - Shift Claim for Past Week
 - Retrieve Vacation Balance
+- Request Absence for single day
+- Request Absence for multiple days

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.